department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/return-to-job.md

 - A full range of rehabilitation services with a Vocational Rehabilitation Counselor (VRC)
 - Referral to the Department of Labor to begin the process

+### Get more information

+Find out if our counselors can help you transition from military to college life.
+[Learn about VetSuccess on Campus](/vocational-rehab-and-employment/vetsuccess/).

+Connect with more resources outside VA that can help you in your job search.
+[See our list of external resources](/vocational-rehab-and-employment/external-resources/).

 <hr>

 ### How do I get these benefits?

 You'll need to apply for these benefits to find a VRC who can help you.
 [Apply for VR&amp;E](/vocational-rehab-and-employment/apply-vre/).

+**Note for currently active Servicemembers:** If you have a disability and you're currently in predischarge status, filing a claim before you separate from the military may help to speed up the claim decision process.
+[Learn more about filing a predischarge claim](/disability-benefits/apply/claim-types/predischarge-claim/).